 From bike safety to personal self-defense classes.
 Pitt-Johnstown police officers offer a variety of crime prevention and safety programming to students, faculty, and staff members.
-For more information, visit the Pitt-Johnstown police website at upj.pitt.edu/campuspolice or call 814-269-7005
+For more information, visit the Pitt-Johnstown police website at upj.pitt.edu/campuspolice

-Crime Prevention and SAFETY PROGRAMS
+Crime Prevention and

+SAFETY PROGRAMS